 Once you arrive, you will be asked to complete a brief intake assessment on the computer, wait to meet with a counselor to discuss your concerns, then collaboratively decide on next steps, which might include scheduling you to meet with a counselor to begin a course of treatment.
 Evening appointments are available on Tuesdays and Wednesdays until 8:00 pm.
-If any additional information is needed, please feel to contact TCS at 215-204-7276.
+If any additional information is needed, please feel free to contact TCS at 215-204-7276.

 **Remember to identify yourself as a medical student if you call a department directly!!!**

 Bloodborne and Airborne Pathogens Training